zenmonkeykstop/qubes-doc.rtd/project-security/security-pack.rst

       gpg:               imported: 17  (RSA: 17)
       gpg: no ultimately trusted keys found

-3. `Authenticate and set the trust level of the Qubes Master Signing Key (QMSK). </security/verifying-signatures/#how-to-import-and-authenticate-the-qubes-master-signing-key>`__
+3. :ref:`Authenticate and set the trust level of the Qubes Master Signing Key    (QMSK). <project-security/verifying-signatures:how to import and authenticate the qubes master signing key>`

 4. Verify signed Git tags.